Map of Ohlone Peoples of the Pacific Coast

 Consistent with the Institute’s values and commitment to social justice, this land acknowledgment represents one act in an ongoing, long-term process of cultivating meaningful relationships with local Indigenous communities through partnerships, educational programming, events, and additional initiatives.
 We seek to raise awareness about these Indigenous communities’ ongoing efforts for cultural sharing, education, and social change, as well as historical and present-day injustices they have faced with resilience.
 We also strive to preserve, create and transmit knowledge so that those who benefit from the dispossession of these peoples may commit to reckoning with history and the contemporary legacies of imperialism and settler colonialism.
 This acknowledgment has been created in consultation with Indigenous groups and is a living document.

 We encourage you to consult the learning and action resources that have informed this statement and overall partnership-building process as well.
-The contemporary Indigenous tribes in Monterey County are: Ohlone Costanoan Esselen Nation (OCEN), Costanoan Rumsen Carmel Tribe, KaKoon Ta Ruk Band of Ohlone-Costanoan of the Big Sur Rancheria, Esselen Tribe of Monterey County, and Rumsen Ohlone Tribal Community.
+The contemporary Indigenous nations in Monterey County are: Ohlone Costanoan Esselen Nation (OCEN), Costanoan Rumsen Carmel Tribe, KaKoon Ta Ruk Band of Ohlone-Costanoan of the Big Sur Rancheria, Esselen Tribe of Monterey County, and Rumsen Ohlone Tribal Community.

 We would also like to express our gratitude to the Ohlone Sisters, who have closely collaborated with us, generously sharing their meaningful knowledge and wisdom.